matmarcinek/Portfolio/README.md

 ### ✅ Outcome
-The best-performing model reached an accuracy goal close to 90%, showcasing effective feature usage and model tuning
+The best-performing model reached accuracy close to 90%, showcasing effective feature usage and model tuning